Altar of Burnt Offering: In the First Temple

+In the Second Temple

 After their return from the Babylonian captivity according to the biblical narrative it was re-erected where it had formerly stood.
 When Antiochus IV Epiphanes pillaged Jerusalem, he defiled the Altar of Burnt Offering by erecting a pagan altar upon it.
 The First Book of Maccabees recounts how Judas Maccabeus renewed the altar when he re-took Jerusalem.
 Since the existing altar had been defiled by the blood of pagan sacrifices the old stones of the altar were removed and replaced with new, unhewn ones.
 However, since the old stones had been previously sanctified by the Jewish sacrifices they could not be moved to an unclean place; so they remained on the Temple Mount, "until there should come a prophet to tell what to do with them.".

 The Destruction of the Temple of Jerusalem, by Francesco Hayez.
 This imaginative depiction centers on the Altar of Burnt Offerings.

 During Herod the Great's extensive building activity on the Temple Mount, it was likely refurbished.
 Talmudic scholars give a very precise description of the altar during the Second Temple period.
 The altar was built as a perfect square and was quite large: it reached a height of 10 cubits (app.
 5 meters) and its width was 32 cubits (app.
 16 meters).
 It was constructed of two main parts: the altar itself, and the ascent ramp.
 Both were constructed of stones and earth.
 On top of the altar at its four corners, there were hollow boxes which made small protrusions or "horns."
 These horns measured one cubit square and 5 handbreadths high, each (or, app.
 18" x 18" x 15").
 In this form, the altar remained in its place until the destruction of Jerusalem by the Romans in 70 CE.

 In Jewish tradition, the upper part of the altar was made with a standard cubit of 6 handbreadths, while the lower base of the altar, or tier, was made with a standard cubit of 5 handbreadths.